RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2022-01-08-quitting-wyzant.md

   classifies its tutors as independent contractors and gives you a 1099.
 - $$>$$ 20% goes to pay your state and federal income tax.

-Whether that's acceptable is up to the tutor, of course, but I have a foul taste in my mouth from Wyzant leading me to believe I'm earning a lot while pocketing 25% and passing me the check for another 15%.
+Whether this is acceptable is up to the prospective tutor, of course, but I have a foul taste in my mouth from Wyzant leading me to believe I'm earning a lot while pocketing 25% and passing me the bill for another 15%.

 Additionally, and this is less important, Wyzant has terrible customer support.
 Here's just one example.
 One student rated me 1/5, the lowest possible score, even though